 Religious Item Defined.
 A “religious item” is defined to mean an item displayed because of sincerely held religious beliefs.
 (Civ.
 Code §1940.45.)

-.
-The mezuzah (Hebrew for doorpost), a small rectangular case (made out of metal, stone, wood, glass, or ceramics), which Jews attach to the doorpost of their homes.
-In this case, they insert a piece of parchment rolled into a scroll, which contains a prayer
+Mezuzah.
+The most common religious symbol on door frames is the Jewish mezuzah (Hebrew for doorpost).
+It is a small rectangular case (made out of metal, stone, wood, glass, or ceramics), which Jews attach to the doorpost of their homes.
+It is placed on the right side, upper third of the doorpost.
+This is usually done within 30 days of moving into a new home and signifies the sanctity and blessing of the Jewish home.
+The mezuzah contains a piece of parchment rolled into a scroll, which has a prayer in Hebrew, such as:

 Deuteronomy, 6:4-9: Hear, O Israel, the Lord is our God, the Lord is one.
 You shall love the Lord, your God, with all your heart, with all your soul, and with all your resources.
 And these things that I command you today shall be upon your heart.
 And you shall teach them to your children, and you shall speak of them when you sit in your house and when you go on the way, when you lie down and when you rise up.
 And you shall bind them as a sign upon your arm and they shall be an ornament between your eyes.
 And you shall write them upon the doorposts of your house and on your gates.